Autism on screen: TV shows, films championing autism representation

-Over the years, society’s perception of mental health has undergone a remarkable transformation.
-Topics that were once taboo are now being openly discussed and embraced.
-This shift in attitude is exemplified by the portrayal of characters with Autism spectrum disorder (ASD) in mainstream television shows and movies.
+Over the years, society's perception of mental health has undergone a remarkable transformation.
+Topics that were once taboo, such as are now being openly discussed and embraced.
+This shift in attitude is exemplified by the portrayal of characters with ASD in mainstream television shows and movies.

 One of the most significant strides towards inclusivity in media representation has been the portrayal of characters with ASD.
 In the past, such characters were rare, and when they did appear, they were often portrayed stereotypically or as side characters.
 However, in recent years, there has been a notable increase in the number of shows and movies featuring main characters with ASD.